 Process of Making a Professional Indemnity Claim

-Notification.
+- Notification.
 The first step to benefiting from your professional indemnity cover is to notify the insurer in case there is a claim leveled against you or a scenario that is likely to trigger such a claim.
-You can always take to your insurance broker for advise on whether you should notify the insurer about a particular situation.
+You can always talk to your insurance broker for advice on whether you should notify the insurer about a particular situation.

-Pre-action stage.
+- Pre-action stage.
 The insurer will request you to present detailed information regarding the situation in order to evaluate the claim comprehensively.
 You may also be asked to offer your views on whether you are liable as well as an estimated value of the loss claimed by the client.
 At this point, you are likely to receive a pre-action protocol letter of claim.
 Ensure that you follow the embedded procedures.
 However, there is no need to worry since your insurer will guide you throughout the entire process.
-An expert and lawyer will be appointed by the insurer to be of the process where necessary.
+An expert like a lawyer will be appointed by the insurer to guide you in the process where necessary.

-Call for negotiations.
-It is possible to use a formal form of alternative dispute resolution to solve the arising disputes.
-The advantage of this approach is that you will reduce the incurred costs while still finding a solution that will suit both parties.
-Even if you adamant that the claimant's assertions are unreasonable, it is important to evaluate the risks of going forward with the case in a court of law.
+- Call for negotiations.
+It is possible to use a formal form of alternative dispute resolution to solve any arising disputes.
+The advantage of this approach is that you will reduce the incurred costs when finding a solution that will suit both parties.
+Even if you are adamant that the claimant's assertions are unreasonable, it is important to evaluate the risks of going forward with the case in a court of law.
 Ultimately, the expenses and time it will take to settle the claim in the latter setup may render the whole process irrational.

 - Litigation stage.
 If the claim isn't settled at the pre-action stage or through an alternative dispute resolution approach, the matter will now be subject to litigation.
 The insurer will select a solicitor who will advise them and you accordingly.